globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 * Strong: A strong password should be formed by capital letters, lowercase letters, numbers and a symbols, be at least 12 characters long and include a variety of at least 10 different inputs.
 * Acceptable: An acceptable password should be formed by at least 3 different inputs over capital letters, lowercase letters, numbers and a symbols, be at least 10 characters and include a variety of at least 7 different inputs.
-* Insecure: A password ranked below the stong or acceptable levels is marked as insecure and not accepted by the system.
+* Insecure: A password ranked below the strong or acceptable levels is marked as insecure and not accepted by the system.

 We encourage each end user to use `KeePassXC <https://keepassxc.org>`_ to generate and retain strong and unique passphrases.

 Two Factor Authentication
 -------------------------
-The system implements Two Factor Authentication (2FA) based on TOTP based on `RFC 6238 <https://tools.ietf.org/rfc/rfc6238.txt>`_ alghorithm and 160 bits secrets.
+The system implements Two Factor Authentication (2FA) based on TOTP based on `RFC 6238 <https://tools.ietf.org/rfc/rfc6238.txt>`_ algorithm and 160 bits secrets.

 Users are enabled to enroll for 2FA via their own preferences and administrators can optionally enforce this requirement.